justinsilvestre/hanlib/texts/brandt-ch13-4.passage.md

 ### THE INTENSIFYING-CONJUNCTIVE PARTICLES

 The intensifying-conjunctive particles, like the conjunctive particles, serve to join individual words and sentences.
 And yet there is a considerable difference between these two groups.
-The intensifying-conjunctive particles are used when only one subject is discussed, and when the words that follow after an intensifying- conjunctive particle introduce a new quality of the subject or a new development of the matter in question.
+The intensifying-conjunctive particles are used when only one subject is discussed, and when the words that follow after an intensifying-conjunctive particle introduce a new quality of the subject or a new development of the matter in question.
 These particles can be translated by the expressions: "and also", "moreover", etc.

 These particles are: